Beretta Nano Review: It is not very good….

 Value

 The Nano is not a good value.
 Even though it is a decently reliable gun, it should not cost $400 when it has so many glaring ergonomic and shootability issues.
-The resale market is also pretty weak because many shooters have purchased a Nano then quickly turned around to sell it.
+The resale market is also pretty weak because many shooters have purchased a Nano and then quickly turned around to sell it.

 Beretta Nano Pros and Cons